 A conical burr coffee grinder is preferred for home baristas like you and me.
 A conical burr grinder grinds coffee beans more consistently than blade coffee grinders.
 My recommended list of coffee grinders for French press brewing is detailed in the linked article.

 - Heat the water: Either using a tea kettle on the stove, a mug of microwaved water, or a hot plate for a carafe, heat the water to the desired brew temperature of around 180 degrees Celsius.
+You can get a pour-over coffee kettle at Barista Warrior.

 - Grind the coffee beans: If you use whole coffee beans, you need to grind them into a uniform coarseness.
 For the best French press coffee, you need to use consistently coarse ground coffee for superior brewing flavors and aroma.